EricCaverly/fortigate_ipadder/readme.md

 # Fortigate IP adder
-Written for BAIST students at NAIT to import intune IP addresses from a CSV.
-Creating a lot of IP address objects is a common enough task that I felt making the script more versatile would be handy.
-Feel free to use it however you want.
+Super simple python script that uses a CSV file to import address objects into a fortigate, then create an address group that contains all addresses.

+You can specify different config files with `-c` to very quickly add multiple CSVs to 1 or more firewalls.

 ### Fortigate Pre-Requisites
 - Somewhat modern version of FortiOS